2tracks/shop-chichi-ms-4/README.md

 - Finally I deleted the same product and searched for it and got the message 0 Products found for "test".
 - As a superuser I can see the Edit/Delete option under the Product.
 - I've logged in to the Admin panel via ```https://shop-chichi-ms-4.herokuapp.com/admin/``` and tested if all the functions are there
-- Site administration: The admin is able to CRUD a product or category the same goes for checkout/orders, blog/posts, comments and categories and Events
+- Site administration: The admin is able to CRUD a product or category the same goes for checkout/orders, blog/posts, comments and categories and events
-- The Admin is able to CRUD Users and Groups and Email
+- The Admin is able to CRUD Users and Groups and Emails
-- When I logged out I got a success message
+- When I log out I get a success message
 - I can only create Events as an Superuser in the Admin panel same goes for Blog posts

 #### Test as a User
-- Clicked Register and filled in the form, received cornfimation email and have been forwarded to the ```confirm email page``` and clicked confirm connection - got redirected to Login page.
+- I clicked Register and filled in the form, I received a cornfimation email and have been forwarded to the ```confirm email page``` and clicked confirm connection - got redirected to Login page.
 - Register as a User, type your email, username and password and submit
 - I got a message to verify my email address as well as an alert that a cormimation email has been sent.